 - Young Fraud Lawyers Association (YFLA)

-Peter also has significant experience in cases involving allegations of corruption, both domestic and international, and currently acts (in international arbitration proceedings and before the European Court of Justice and the European Court of Human rights) for a European multinational and its CEO accused of bribing the Prime Minister of a European state.
+Peter also has significant experience in cases involving allegations of corruption, both domestic and international, and currently acts for a European multinational and its CEO accused of bribing the Prime Minister of a European state.
+He has acted in this case in both UNCITRAL and ICSID international arbitration proceedings and in a domestic criminal trial (the first trial in that state involving English counsel).
 Exceptionally, this case included the successful lobbying of Interpol for the removal of a Red Notice issued by an EU member state.

 Prior to joining Peters & Peters, his practice at the Independent Bar covered the full range of criminal offences, encompassing fraud, money laundering, regulatory offences and general crime, including drugs, firearms and sexual offences along with offences of serious violence.
 Peter has been involved in several cases of murder and manslaughter, and has appeared as junior counsel in high-profile cases at the Central Criminal Court.